Kissik

 "Kissik" is an Indian Telugu-language song, composed by Devi Sri Prasad, with lyrics written by Chandrabose, and recorded by Sublahshini for the soundtrack album of the 2024 Indian film Pushpa 2: The Rule, featuring with Sreeleela and Allu Arjun.
 It was released on 24 November 2024 (released on YouTube as a lyrical video song) as the third single from the album, through T-Series.
 The full video song, featuring visuals directly from the film, was released on 19 December 2024 on YouTube.

 The song was also released in other languages through the same name.
 Upon the release, it was compared to "Oo Antava Oo Oo Antava" from Pushpa: The Rise (2021), and was subjected to criticism owing to its lyrics and dance choreography.
 Sreeleela's dance was also criticized while comparing with her performance in "Kurchi Madathapetti" from Guntur Kaaram (2024).
-In contrast, following the film's release, it peaked at number one on the Billboard India Songs in the third week and had a significant commercial success.
+In contrast, following the film's release, it peaked at number one on the Billboard India Songs in the third week and had significant commercial success.